ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 [student<X>@ansible ~]$ ansible-playbook threat_snort_rule.yml
 ```

 Quickly verify the new rule on the Snort instance.
-From your control host log in to Snort via SSH with the user `ec2user`:
+From the terminal of your VS Code online editor, log in to Snort via SSH with the user `ec2user`:

 ```bash
 [student<X>@ansible ~]$ ssh ec2-user@11.22.33.44